Climbing Mount Rainier

 There are a number of other summit approaches out of Camp Muir, including the Gibraltar Ledges, the route followed during the first documented ascent of Mount Rainier by Van Trump and Stevens in 1870.
 (Gibraltar Rock is a lava rampart below Columbia Crest that makes another of the mountain’s most distinctive landmarks.)
 Camp Schurman on the northeast side of the mountain provides another very popular jumping-off point for summit attempts via the Emmons and Winthrop glaciers.

-Another good south-side approach commencing from Paradise is the Kautz Glacier Chute, more demanding (and less busy) than the Disappointment Cleaver/Ingraham Glacier Direct options on account of its steeper gradient.
+Another good south-side approach when climbing Mount Rainier, commencing from Paradise is the Kautz Glacier Chute, more demanding (and less busy) than the Disappointment Cleaver/Ingraham Glacier Direct options on account of its steeper gradient.
 The Kautz Glacier gets its name from Lieutenant August Valentine Kautz, whose party almost got to the summit way back in 1857 along this course.

 The “Chute” in question is the narrow and precipitous upper trunk of the Kautz Glacier, shouldered by the Kautz Cleaver to the west (another climbing route) and the Wapowety Cleaver and Kautz Ice Cliffs to the east.
 A highlight of the route is eyeballing those intimidating Ice Cliffs from the aptly named Camp Hazard, at 11,300 feet the highest-elevation designated mountaineering camp on Rainier and one in which Mike Gauthier (again in his Mount Rainier: A Climbing Guide) advises you do not bed down given the risk of ice and rock careening down from the frozen scarp just above.

-Some other exciting Rainier route include the Edmunds Glacier up the Mowich Face under Liberty Cap on the northwest side and the arduous Liberty Ridge climb alongside the Willis Wall.
+Some other exciting Rainier route includes the Edmunds Glacier up to the Mowich Face under Liberty Cap on the northwest side and the arduous Liberty Ridge climb alongside the Willis Wall.

 Success on the Mountain